ronak132/ronak132.github.io/index.md

 This is a good page to read about random stuff [Wikipedia:unusual articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles)

 I play cricket and table tennis sometimes.
 I watch cricket, tennis, badminton.
-I want to meet P V Sindhu and Maria Sharapova one day.

 My favorite cricketers are Shane Warne(The best captain Australia chose not to have), Wasim Akram(who made the ball walk and talk like no-one did), Rahul Dravid(Probably the last classicial test bastman).